glandre/broadbandtv-meal-api/README.md

 - Composer
 - SQL Database (MySQL is preferred, but you can use any PDO's possibility)

-Important: For the above tutorial, we are going to use MySQL Database
+> Important: For the above tutorial, we are going to use MySQL Database.

+> Important: Be sure to create a new database before iniciate install process

 ##How to Install
 Download the zip file and unzip it in your local machine.